Best 4x4s and SUVs for Motability

 But, don't just take our word for it.
 Customers voted Skoda into fifth place overall out of 30 manufacturers in our 2020 Driver Power survey, while the Karoq itself finished a creditable 15th out of 100 cars.

-The Ford Kuga is one of the sharpest SUVs on sale.
-It successfully mixes driver fun with impressive practicality, making for a solid attempt at a one-size-fits-all family car.
+The Ford Puma is one of the sharpest SUVs on sale.
+It successfully mixes driver fun with impressive practicality, making for a solid attempt at a family car.

-The Kuga’s standard kit count is pretty impressive, too.
-Specs start with the evergreen Kuga Zetec, which gets 17-inch alloy wheels, an eight-inch touchscreen, wireless phone charging and a suite of safety kit including autonomous emergency braking, cruise control and lane-keep assist.
+The Puma’s standard kit count is pretty impressive, too.
+Specs start with the Puma Titanium, which gets 17-inch alloy wheels, an eight-inch touchscreen, auto headlights and wipers and a suite of safety kit including autonomous emergency braking, cruise control and lane-keep assist.

-Hybrid tech is also now available throughout the Kuga range, offering customers improved fuel economy and cleaner emissions, although the standard petrol and diesel engines are by no means expensive to run.
+Mild-hybrid tech is also now available throughout the Puma range, offering customers slightly improved fuel economy and cleaner emissions, and no model in the regular Puma line-up will be expensive to run.

-You’ll need to pay an initial payment of at least £195, which seems exceptional value for a mid-sized SUV.
+You’ll need to pay an initial payment of at least £195, which seems exceptional value compared to a deposit on a traditional PCP deal.
 Buyers will be drawn to the car's overall refinement, solid build quality and decent range of engines and trim levels.
 We’ve chosen the Puma over the Kuga as the latter currently needs an initial payment of over £1,000, although it is more spacious.

 Have you ever owned one of our best SUVs and 4x4s for Motability?
 Give us your review in the comments section below...